kolenaIO/kolena/docs/metrics/accuracy.md

 Accuracy measures how often a model correctly predicts something (ranging from 0 to 1, with 1 being perfect inferences).
 It reports the ratio of the number of correct inferences to the total number of inferences, making it a good metric for assessing model performance in simple cases with balanced data.
-However, accuracy is much less meaningful with unbalanced datasets (e.g. far more negative ground truths than positive ground truths) and should be used with caution.
+However, accuracy is much less meaningful with imbalanced datasets (e.g. far more negative ground truths than positive ground truths) and should be used with caution.

 ## Implementation Details